jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/00-Introduction.md

 Jerkar contains both a library and a tool.

 Library is for dealing with files, compilations, dependency management, tests, external process, crypto signatures, ...
-In a word, all regulars things you need to build/publish projects and especially Java projects.
+In a word, all regular things you need to build/publish projects and especially Java projects.

 Tool is intended to execute Java source code from the console in a parameterizable way.
 Its architecture eases the reuse of build elements (logic, settings, doc, ...) across projects.